Harm Reduction for Substance Use

 • Maintain hygiene.

 • Shower and wash hands regularly.
-Soap and water are preferred but when access to this is limited, utilize hand sanitizer.
+Soap and water are preferred but when access to this is limited, use hand sanitizer.

-• If using substances intravenously (IV), ensure injection sites are cleaned use to avoid infection.
+• If using substances intravenously (IV), make sure injection sites are cleaned before use to avoid infection.

 • Brush teeth with toothbrush and toothpaste.

-• Utilize safer injecting supplies (such as sterile injecting equipment).
+• Use safer injecting supplies (such as sterile injecting equipment).

-• Have access to Naloxone.
-This can be obtained at many pharmacies and reverses the effects of opiate drugs.
+• Have access to Naloxone, also known as Narcan.
+This can be obtained over the counter at a variety of retail outlets and reverses the effects of opiate drugs.
 For more information, view our Naloxone HelpSheet.

-• When available, utilize drug testing kits to ensure the substance being used is what the consumer believes it to be.
+• When available, use drug testing kits to make sure the substance being used is what the consumer believes it to be.
 Substances can often times be cut or laced with other substances.

 • Have a safety contact person that can be reached if additional help or support is needed.
-If there is not a person like this to help support, help is available 24/7 by calling 211.
+Help is available 24/7 by calling 211 or 988.
 If there is a medical emergency, call 911.

-• Do not use substances when alone in the home.
+• Do not use substances when alone.
 If an overdose should happen to occur due to opioid use, it’s important someone is there to administer Naloxone and call 911.

 • Because substance use can sometimes lead to higher risk sexual behavior, maintain access to condoms.